megharastogi/get_stats/README.md

 ![Sample Single Line Graph](./signups_line.png)
 ![Sample Single Column Graph](./signups_column.png)

-If you want to display more than metric in a graph you can pass an array of different metrics to stats variable for example:
+If you want to display more than one metric in a graph you can pass an array of different metrics to stats variable and pass variable 'multiple' true for example:

 ```
 <%= javascript_include_tag :highcharts %>